-Green Roof Poetry brings together some of the Twin Cities’ most dynamic writers for an evening of literary readings on the Walker’s hillside.
-Bring your blanket, pick up curated picnic snacks and libations at Cardamom, and relax for an evening of fresh-air readings curated by local and national poets.
+Green Roof Poetry celebrates hip-hop’s 50th anniversary with artist and performer Tish Jones.
+An Homage to Hip-Hop is an immersive journey through the poetics of the culture and the art of hip-hop storytelling.
+Bring your blanket, pick up curated picnic snacks and libations at Cardamom, and relax for an evening of fresh-air spoken word by local and national poets.

 Galleries are open late and free on Thursday nights from 5–9 pm.